Particles

 Add Custom Property

 However, it is also the case with Node circuits that attempts are made to convert different data types in a meaningful way when exchanging data.
 This means that integer values can also become floating point values or, for example, a vector.
 Depending on the type of conversion, however, this can also result in value changes, e.g., when a floating point value is converted to a bool value or a vector is converted to an integer number.
-It therefore generally makes sense to select the data type so that it corresponds to the values that you want to manage with this user property.
+It therefore generally makes sense to select the data type so that it corresponds to the values that you want to manage with this custom property.

 When creating a new particle property, various setting options appear, as shown in the following illustration:

-The settings for custom particle properties
+The settings for manual, custom particle properties

 Note:

-Use the Type menu to select the data type for your user property.
+Use the Type menu to select the data type for your custom property.
 The following data types are available and must be selected to match the values that you want to save and process with the corresponding property.
-The values transferred to the user properties from the particle system are not converted and therefore always expect the same data type with which this data is also used within the particle system.
+The values transferred to the user properties from the particle system are not converted and therefore always expect the data type with which this data is also used within the particle system.

 Note: